Skip to main content Accessibility helper. Press ENTER to start

 County Connector Transit Service

-As a result of the Intermodal Connections and Commuter Study, funding was set aside by former State Senator Mary Margaret Haugen for a joint transit project providing continuous transit service within Whatcom, Skagit and Island Counties.
+As a result of the Intermodal Connections and Commuter Study, funding was set aside for a joint transit project providing continuous transit service within Whatcom, Skagit and Island Counties.
 This project was subsequently made permanent and continues to provide transportation connections to schools, colleges, medical facilities and other services.
 Additional connections were coordinated later to allow transit travel from Whatcom County through Skagit and Island Counties to Everett, the major employment center in Snohomish County.

 Business Case Study of Passenger-only Ferry Service Between Bellingham and Friday Harbor